Types of composting

 Image

-Two dalek compost bins in garden
+Two dalek style compost bins in garden.

 Dalek